-To germinate the marigold and garden cress seeds, seeds were placed between moistened paper towels in an airtight plastic bag for 1-2 days, until the seeds were hydrated, at room temperature (70°F).
+To germinate the marigold and garden cress seeds, seeds were placed between moistened paper towels in an airtight plastic bag for 1–2 days at room temperature (70°F) until the seeds were hydrated.
 Once roots or sprouts began emerging, the seeds were transferred into the soil or growing medium at a depth of 0.25 inches (6 mm).
-Two marigold seeds were planted in a dirt pot while six garden cress seeds were planted in a dirt pot.
+Two marigold seeds and six garden cress seeds were planted in separate dirt pots.
 The soil used to plant marigold and garden cress seeds was taken from the same location.
 Two marigold seeds were planted in a 1:1 ratio of vermiculite and perlite for the Wick System treatment while only one seed was planted in perlite alone for the DWC treatment.
 Six garden cress seeds were planted in a 1:1 ratio of vermiculite and perlite for the Wick System treatment while only one seed was planted in perlite for the DWC treatment.

-Plant Maintenance
+Plant maintenance

 Plants grown in dirt were watered daily.
 Each watering session thoroughly moistened the top of the soil.
 The plants were watered between two and six times daily, depending on the time of year and weather conditions.
 Watering was sufficient to keep plants from wilting.
 The marigold and garden cress pots and hydroponic systems were placed in an area with full sun.
-Any plants that died and all weeds were removed upon detection.
+Any plants that died were removed and all weeds were removed upon detection.

-In-Ground Treatment Preparation & Application
+In-ground treatment preparation and application

-To create the urea solution, a sample of urine and tap water were combined into a 1:1 ratio.
+To create the urea solution, samples of urine and tap water were combined into a 1:1 ratio.
 The solution was applied directly to the soil, enough to saturate the surface.
 To create the burnt foliage, dried lawn clippings and woodchips were burnt.
 About one teaspoon of ashes were spread on the surface of the soil.
-To create the eggshell grounds, several eggshells were washed then ground into fine shards using a mortar and pestle.
-About 1 teaspoon of grounds were spread on the surface of the soil.
+To create the eggshell grounds, several eggshells were washed and then ground into fine shards using a mortar and pestle.
+About 1 teaspoon of grounds was spread on the surface of the soil.

-Hydroponics Systems Construction
+Hydroponics systems construction

 To create the Wick System hydroponics, a plastic juice bottle was rinsed and cleaned before being cut along its neck.
 The top of the bottle was inverted to serve as a pot.
 The bottom of the bottle was filled with the nutrient solution (detailed below).
 The wicks were created from recycled socks cut and plugged tightly into the bottle opening.
 Each wick clearly extended into the nutrient solution.
 The growing medium was a 1:1 mixture of perlite and vermiculite filling the pot to approximately 80% capacity (Figure 6).